Fred Noonan: Earhart world flight and disappearance

 Amelia Earhart met Noonan through mutual connections in the Los Angeles aviation community and chose him to serve as her navigator on her World Flight in the Lockheed Electra 10E that she had purchased with funds donated by Purdue University.
 She planned to circumnavigate the globe at equatorial latitudes.
 Although this aircraft was of an advanced type for its time, and was dubbed a "flying laboratory" by the press, little real science was planned.
 The world was already crisscrossed by commercial airline routes (many of which Noonan himself had first navigated and mapped), and the flight is now regarded by some as an adventurous publicity stunt for Earhart's gathering public attention for her next book.
+Noonan had recently left Pan American Airways and was available to help out.
 Noonan was probably attracted to this project because Earhart's mass market fame would almost certainly generate considerable publicity, which in turn might reasonably be expected to attract attention to him and the navigation school that he hoped to establish when they returned.

-The first attempt began with a record-breaking flight from Burbank, California, to Honolulu.
-However, while the Electra was taking off to begin its second leg to Howland Island, its wing clipped the ground.
-Earhart cut an engine off to maintain balance, the aircraft ground looped, and its landing gear collapsed.
-Although there were no injuries, the Lockheed Electra had to be shipped back to Los Angeles by sea for expensive repairs.
-Over one month later, they tried starting again, this time leaving California in the opposite (eastward) direction.

-Earhart characterized the pace of their 40-day, eastward trip from Burbank to New Guinea as "leisurely".
-After completing about 22,000 miles (35,000 km) of the journey, they took off from Lae on July 2, 1937, and headed for Howland Island, a tiny sliver of land in the Pacific Ocean, barely 2,000 meters long.
-Their plan for the 18-hour-long flight was to reach the vicinity of Howland using Noonan's celestial navigation abilities and then find Howland by using radio signals transmitted by the U.S. Coast Guard cutter USCGC Itasca.
+Noonan's addition to the Electra's crew just days before the departure of the first world flight attempt appears to have been occasioned by the discovery that the flight's designated navigator Captain Harry Manning needed help.
+Noonan did not have the necessary visa to accompany the flight as far as New Guinea, but his skills in aeronautical-celestial and dead-reckoning navigation were most needed for the flight from Hawaii to Howland Island, a tiny sliver of land in the Pacific Ocean, barely 2,000 meters long.
+Noonan would leave the flight at Howland and return to Honolulu aboard the U.S. Coast Guard cutter Shoshone.
+This plan appears to have been altered after the plane reached Hawaii.